astropy/photutils/docs/segmentation.rst

     >>> kernel = Gaussian2DKernel(sigma, x_size=5, y_size=5)
     >>> convolved_data = convolve(data, kernel, normalize_kernel=True)

-Now we are ready to detect the sources in the background-subtracted and convolved image.
+Now we are ready to detect the sources in the background-subtracted convolved image.
 Let's find sources that have 10 connected pixels that are each greater than the corresponding pixel-wise ``threshold`` level defined above (i.e., 1.5 sigma per pixel above the background noise).